ClusterHQ/powerstrip/README.rst

 Both pre- and post-hooks can be chained: the response from the N'th hook is passed in as the request to the N+1'th in list order according to the YAML configuration.

 If any hook returns an HTTP error response, the rest of the chain is cancelled, and the error returned to the client.
 You can think of this like `Twisted Deferred chains <http://twistedmatrix.com/documents/13.0.0/core/howto/defer.html#auto3>`_ where hooks are like callbacks.
-The exception to this is when the Docker API returns an error: the post-hooks are still run in that case, because we thought plugin authors would like to know about Docker error messages.
+The exception to this is when the Docker API returns an error: the post-hooks are still run in that case, because we thought hook authors would like to know about Docker error messages.

 Defining Endpoints